»Weltstadt | World City«

 Refugees’ Memories and Futures as Models

-When Matze Goerig, director at the Berlin-based artist network Schlesische 27, Tilman Ehrhorn and Alexis Baskind of University of Popular Arts (hdpk) and reached out to HEDD and asked for our support in the context of an exhibition focusing on the works of refugees in Berlin, we were on board immediately.
+When director Matze Görig of the Berlin-based artist network Schlesische 27, Tilman Ehrhorn & Alexis Baskind of University of Popular Arts (hdpk) reached out to HEDD and asked for our support in the context of an exhibition focusing on the works of refugees in Berlin, we were on board immediately.
 Firstly because of the concept – refugees creating »models of homes, schools, houses of prayer or businesses in Africa and the Middle East« from their memory and photos, and secondly because of the unusual and creative way, sound designers Matteo Brossette, Andrei Cucu, Eric Obeth, and Frederik Thomse intended to integrate our loudspeakers.

-The following text and conversation sheds light on Schlesische 27’s highly successful »Weltstadt« exhibition, that we happily supported back in June 2017.
+The following text and conversation sheds light on Schlesische 27’s highly successful »Weltstadt« exhibition that we happily supported back in June 2017.
+Enjoy.

 A petrol station on the outskirts of Aleppo, a school building outside Mogadishu, a fortified tower in Damascus: When in foreign lands, people who have fled their home often tend to reach for their smartphone to show others photos of their homelands – but also photos of places they have passed through along the way and of their new surroundings.